RohitMenon120192/portfolio/README.md

 - Research Project Topic: Autonomous Multi-Agent Blimp Swarm for Coordinated Aerial Object Retrieval.

-- Designing and building a fleet of autonomous blimps capable of independent airspace navigation and communication with other blimps for swarming behavior to locate, collect, and guide helium-filled balloons through a designated goal post.
+- Spearheading the design and development of a fleet of autonomous blimps, enabling independent navigation and communication for swarming behavior to locate, capture, and guide helium-filled balloons through a designated goal post.
-- Implementing advanced object detection algorithms for precise tracking, collision avoidance, and autonomous balloon capture using custom nets integrated into the blimps.
+- Implementing cutting-edge object detection algorithms to ensure precise tracking, real-time collision avoidance, and autonomous balloon capture using custom-integrated nets.
-- Leveraging Python, OpenCV, and SLAM techniques to enable coordinated navigation, multi-agent communication, and efficient task execution.
+- Utilizing advanced Python, OpenCV, and SLAM techniques to achieve seamless multi-agent coordination, precise navigation, and efficient task execution across the blimp swarm.
-- Integrating brushless motors, ESCs, Raspberry Pi, sensors, and camera systems for fully autonomous operation in real-time balloon collection.
+- Integrating high-performance brushless motors, ESCs, Raspberry Pi, sensors, and camera systems to enable fully autonomous operation and real-time balloon retrieval in dynamic environments.

 - Job Position: Researcher (Volunteer)
 - Company: Ira A. Fulton Schools of Engineering at Arizona State University